Please read carefully. Failure to comply with the rules below could result in disqualification.

 2.)
 The original combination of dancers in the performance changes on site, which therefore alters the level of a performance.

-At National Finals, any changes to a performance that alters the original level, high point age division and/or performance type listed in the digital program will be deemed as adjudication only.
+At National Finals, any modifications to a performance that alters the original level, High Point age division and/or performance type listed in the final schedule will be deemed as Adjudication Only. (extenuating circumstances will be left to Directors discretion).

 If you have any questions or concerns with leveling and placement of dancers, please contact our Customer Care Specialists for assistance.

-All promoted performances must compete the remainder of the Regional season as well as National Finals in their new promoted Level.
+All promoted dancers must compete the remainder of the Regional season as well as National Finals in their new promoted level.

 If a dancer is promoted to a higher level in which their age division is not eligible, the dancer will compete in the lowest eligible age division offered in the promoted level.

-The Level Promotion Program is only available at Regional Competitions.
-There will be no Level Promoting at National Finals, unless a performance is coming from Australia, Mexico or Canada.
+Level Promotions are only available at Regional Competitions.
+There will be no Level Promoting at National Finals, unless a performance is coming from outside of the United States.

 Level Calculator